mediassumani/TechInterviewPrep/BigONotation.md

 ### Overview

 In computer science, BigO notation is a way to measure time and space complexity of a given algorithm.
+These are my notes from Gayle Laakmann's Cracking The Coding Interview.

 ### O(1) - constant Time